-Thank you for your letter of December 8, 2004, requesting Federal Highway Administration (FHWA) acceptance of up to 25 square feet of lightweight signs to your company's 8 foot wide and smaller Type III barricades as crashworthy traffic control devices for use in work zones on the National Highway System (NHS).
-You requested that we find these devices acceptable for use on the NHS under the provisions of the National Cooperative Highway Research Program (NCHRP) Report 350 "Recommended Procedures for the Safety Performance Evaluation of Highway Features."
+Thank you for your March 23, 2005, request for the Federal Highway Administration (FHWA) acceptance of a modification to your company's Type III Barricade as a crashworthy traffic control device for use in work zones on the National Highway System (NHS).
+You requested that we find the 7 foot high by 8 foot wide version of your Type III Barricade acceptable for use on the NHS under the provisions of National Cooperative Highway Research Program (NCHRP) Report 350 "Recommended Procedures for the Safety Performance Evaluation of Highway Features."